k-bx/protocol-buffers/README.md

 `protocol-buffers-descriptors`, and `hprotoc`.
 These are three interdependent Haskell packages originally written by Chris Kuklewicz.

-Currently, maintainership was taken by Kostiantyn Rybnikov.
-It is planned to only support GHC 7.8 and newer unless someone explicitly asks for support of earlier versions.
+Currently, maintainership was taken by Timo von Holtz.
+It is planned to only support GHC 7.10 and newer unless someone explicitly asks for support of earlier versions.

 (Needs check) This README was updated most recently to reflect version